klemens-u/easyadminSidebarFilters/README.md

 Symfony Easyadmin: Temporary solution for permanent filters in a sidebar (no modal)

 Notes:
-- This is just a hacky prototype in userspace
+- This is just a hacky prototype in user space
 - Tested with Easyadmin 3

-Sadly Easyadmin only supports filters in a popup (modal).
-This is not very user-friendly and pretty inefficient if you work with the UI on a daily basis.
+Unfortunately, Easyadmin currently supports filters only within a popup (modal).
+This approach is not particularly user-friendly and can be quite inefficient for daily interaction with the UI.

-I think a similar solution could be implemented realtivly easily in Easyadmin itself.
-Probably with a simple config option in DashBoardController.
+I believe that a similar solution could be integrated into Easyadmin itself with relative ease, possibly through a straightforward configuration option in the DashboardController.

-Please leave an issue if you're interested in taking this further.
+If you're interested in exploring this idea further, please consider opening an issue.

 ### Easyadmin Permanent Filters in Sidebar